SamEdwardes/spacypdfreader/docs/parsers.md

 pip install 'spacypdfreader[pytesseract]'
 ```

 For pytesseract to work you have to install some additional tools.
+Installing pytesseract can be a little bit tricky for beginners.
+Please refer to [https://github.com/madmaze/pytesseract#installation](https://github.com/madmaze/pytesseract#installation) for details on how to install *pytesseract* if the above does not work.

 ### Linux